 - Chronic alcoholism-The amount of alcohol intake is broken down acts as a toxin, leading to inflammation.
 With prolonged use, scar tissue develops, and the liver is unable to function properly.

 - Viral or Autoimmune hepatitis-This disease appears to be caused by the immune system and inflammatory responses by attacking the liver and causing damage, and eventually scarring of the liver tissues.

 - Inherited or Genetic disorder-Cystic fibrosis, alpha-1 antitrypsin deficiency, hemochromatosis, Wilson disease, galactosemia, and glycogen storage diseases are inherited diseases that interfere with how the liver produces, processes, and stores enzymes, proteins, metals, and other substances the body needs to function properly.
 Cirrhosis can result from these conditions.

-- Bile ducts obstruction-The duct that carry the bile out of the liver blocked, bile backs up and damages liver tissue.
+- Bile ducts obstruction-The duct that carries the bile out of the liver is blocked, and bile backs up and damages liver tissue.

 - Drugs and toxin-Prolonged exposure to drugs and environmental toxins can lead to hepatic cell damage.

 Signs and symptoms of cirrhosis increase in severity as the disease progresses.
-Clinical manifestation are categories as compensated and decompensated.
+Clinical manifestations are categorized as compensated and decompensated.